Rent collection

 What to do when rent is late

-If payment is not made and arrears accumulate, the landlord's options include issuing a formal rent arrears notice, pursuing the debt through the courts, or if the arrears reach the threshold required, using grounds for possession under the Renters' Rights Act to begin possession proceedings.
-Rent guarantee insurance can protect against income loss during extended arrears situations and is worth considering particularly for single-property landlords where one missed rent has a material cash flow impact.
+Rent guarantee insurance can protect against income loss during extended arrears situations and is worth considering particularly for single-property landlords where one missed rent has a material impact on cash flow.

 Small Landlord